8th (Service) Battalion, East Yorkshire Regiment: Somme

 The success of 14 July left the British with an awkward salient south of Delville Wood, which was the scene of six more weeks' bitter fighting (the Battle of Delville Wood).
 On 23 July 8th Bde held this salient round Waterlot Farm while the rest of the division attacked Delville Wood.
 The brigade's contribution to the attack was to send out two strong bombing parties from 7th King's Shropshire Light Infantry (KSLI), supported by a company of 8th EYR, trying to clear along the railway towards Guillemont station and widen the salient.
 They made little progress and fell back to Waterlot Farm, their attack having been disrupted by another division falling back from an attack on Guillemont.
 8th East Yorkshires' companies were now down to a strength of 40–50 each, but a draft of 320 reinforcements (from the Green Howards and the York and Lancaster Regiment) arrived that day.
-When relieved on 25 July the battalion consisted of 20 officers and 570 other ranks.
+When relieved on 25 July the battalion consisted of 20 officers and 570 ORs.

 3rd Division went back into the line for a new attack on Guillemont on 17 August.
 Next day 8th EYR was loaned to 9th Bde for an attack during which the battalion bombers and B Company gained a footing in the German trenches but had to retire when the battalions on either side failed to get in.
-When it left the line on 20 August the battalion had suffered a further 6 officers wounded, 34 other ranks killed, 31 wounded and 46 missing.
+When it left the line on 20 August the battalion had suffered a further 6 officers wounded, 34 ORs killed, 31 wounded and 46 missing.
 At the end of the month 8th EYR was holding trenches in the Hulluch sector and between 21 September and 5 October 3 Division underwent training before moving back to the Somme.